AlhaqGH/PohLang/doc/ROADMAP_OLD.md

 7. 🔥 **First web app in PohLang (THIS WEEK)**
 8. ⏳ Complete standard library modules
 9. ⏳ Bytecode compiler and VM
+10.⏳ AOT native compilation
+11.⏳ Ecosystem & tooling (packaging, LSP, debugger) 12.⏳ Support all features and latest improvements in VS code extensions 13.⏳ support for more platforms (ARM, macOS)
+14.⏳ improve documentation and examples
+15.⏳ Community growth and adoption